- Hauling and towing strength (V-6)

 Five trims are available: the base Frontier S, Frontier SV, Frontier PRO-4X, Frontier SL and Frontier Desert Runner.
 The SL is available with a Crew Cab body only; the Frontier S and SV are the only models available with a four-cylinder engine.
 All trims can be ordered with the Crew Cab, but only with the V-6 engine option.
 Both 4x2 and 4x4 drive options are also available, but 4x4 only comes with the V-6 engine.

-Frontier S models are the workhorses of the range, minimally equipped (though upgraded for 2014 as noted above).
+Frontier S models are the workhorses of the range, minimally equipped.
 The SV models add keyless entry and tilt steering among other features, making it a better bet for daily driving niceties.
 The SL is the most feature-packed, with an eight-speaker Rockford Fosgate audio system, heated leather seats, step rails, and tie-down cleats in the bed.

 Off-roaders will want to look to the PRO-4X and Desert Runner versions of the Frontier.
 The PRO-4X is the most hardcore, with Bilstein off-road dampers, a six-speed automatic transmission, skid plates, a locking rear differential, and larger BFGoodrich trail tires.
 The Desert Runner is available only in rear-wheel drive, but gets the Bilstein dampers plus a few exterior appearance upgrades on top of the features of the SV package.

-Those figures make the Frontier more efficient than the Titan, but then the Titan is one of the thirstiest pickups on the road.
+Those figures make the Frontier more efficient than Nissan's own Titan full-size truck, but the Titan is one of the thirstiest pickups on the road.
 Several full-size V-6 models in their base forms do better at the pump, and should merit consideration for the truck buyer that also covers lots of miles each year--the latest Chevy Silverado and GMC Sierra first and foremost among them.